-Mrs. MAR Amara Board Chairwoman
+Mrs. Mar Amara Board Chairwoman

 Cambodian.
 Born September 1967.
 Mrs. Mar Amara joined ACLEDA in June 1993.
-As Executive Vice President & Group Chief Financial Officer of ACLEDA Bank Plc., she is a member of the Bank's Executive Committee which is responsible for the overall strategic planning and running the day-to-day business of the Bank as well as the implementation of the business plan.
-She is a chair of Implementation & Conversion of IFRS (International Financial Reporting Standards) Committee, chair of the Automation and Modernization Committee, and a member of the Interest & Price Setting Committee, and the Management Credit Committee of the Bank.
+As Senior Executive Vice President & Group Chief Financial Officer, she is a chairwoman of management's Assets & Liabilities Committee, she is a member of the Bank's Executive Committee which is responsible for the overall strategic planning and running the day-to-day business of the Bank as well as the implementation of the business plan.
+She is a member of Risk Management's Executive Committee and Management Credit Committee.
 She also leads the work of the Basel Team.
+She is responsible for the Finance Division, Budgeting & Control Division, Public Investment Division, and Management Accounting Department.
+She is directly accountable to the President and Group Managing Director.

+Her other responsibilities with the group include being Board chairwoman of ACLEDA Securities Plc., vice chair of ACLEDA Financial Trust and a member of the Board of Directors of ACLEDA Institute of Business.

-She is responsible for the Finance Division.
-She is directly accountable to the President and Group Managing Director of ACLEDA Bank Plc.She is also Board vice chair of ACLEDA Financial Trust.She graduated from the National University of Management in Phnom Penh in 2006 with a Master's Degree in Finance.
-She obtained a Bachelor's Degree in Management in 2003.
-She attended courses on Management Accounting, and Financial Accounting and Auditing among others at Regent College from 1996 to 1998 in Phnom Penh.
-She became chairwoman of ACLEDA Securities Plc. in 2014.
+She is a Graduate of the Australian Institute of Company Directors (GAICD) in 2018, and also graduated from the National University of Management in Phnom Penh in 2006 with a Master's Degree in Finance, having previously obtained a Bachelor's Degree in Management in 2003.
+She attended courses on Management Accounting, Financial Accounting and Auditing among others at Regent College from 1996 to 1998 in Phnom Penh.

-Mr. PROM Visoth, Director
+Mr. Prom Visoth